org-metaeffekt/metaeffekt-kontinuum/processors/report/report_create-document.md

 * asset.* should be optional; what about product.*; could be also optional falling back on asset
 * the input inventory path should be redundant; maybe required as placeholder
 * the reference inventory path should be redundant; maybe required as placeholder
+* in case the security.policy.file is only used by descriptors; we do not require to pass it in here.
+The file path can then be expressed relative to env.workbench.base.dir; this would enable more flexibility